zixihong/inklet/README.md

 4. **Region editing** — the visual editor renders the ASCII grid and lets you paint named regions over it.
 Regions are stored as run-length encoded cell ranges.

 5. **React rendering** — the `<AsciiImage>` component groups consecutive same-color, same-region characters into single `<span>` elements (reducing DOM nodes by ~10x), applies hover effects via inline styles with CSS transitions, and fires callbacks based on region membership.

+## Why Inklet exists

+Other tools turn images into ASCII.
+Inklet turns them into **UI** — regions you can hover, click, and react to in the browser.
+The missing piece has always been labeling which characters mean what, and that's a job AI can't do reliably.
+Inklet's visual editor makes the human step take a minute instead of a weekend.

 ## License